domesticworkerprivacy/domesticworkerprivacy.github.io/index.md

   - Keep the numbers of people and organisations that you can call when you need help with you at all times – these could include your local police station, your solicitor, your friends, [Voice of Domestic Workers](https://www.thevoiceofdomesticworkers.com/), [Kalayaan](http://www.kalayaan.org.uk/contact-us/) and other support organisations.
   - Note that employers are not allowed to hold on to your passport or any of your other official documents, except if they are completing a right to work check, which should take no more than a day.
 If your employer is holding onto your passport without your agreement, they could be breaking the law.

-`**What TO DO IF YOU ARE STOPPED BY IMMIGRATION OFFICERS**`

-`If immigration officers or the police stop you in the street and ask about your immigration status:` `- You DO NOT have to answer any questions.`
+**What TO DO IF YOU ARE STOPPED BY IMMIGRATION OFFICERS** If immigration officers or the police stop you in the street and ask about your immigration status:
+- You DO NOT have to answer any questions.
-`- You DO NOT have to tell them your name or address.` `- Tell them that you do not want to talk to them.`
+- You DO NOT have to tell them your name or address.
+- Tell them that you do not want to talk to them.
-`- Stay polite but confident.`
+- Stay polite but confident.
-`- You can walk away.`
+- You can walk away.

-` You can find more information from Anti Raids [here](http://antiraids.net/immigration-checks-know-your-rights/raids-on-workplaces-homes/).`
+You can find more information from Anti Raids [here](http://antiraids.net/immigration-checks-know-your-rights/raids-on-workplaces-homes/).

 ### Further resources
 - **Legal Advice on Immigration:**